The Yuba Project

 The Yuba Project is a storytelling non-profit expressing the profound energy of the Yuba River Watershed and its relationships through photography and artistic media.
 We partner with organizations and communities working to foster connection, provide advocacy, and inspire conservation of the watershed.

-life, recreation, and connection to millions of people across Northern California.
+The Yuba Provides life, recreation, and connection to millions of people across Northern California.
 It is home to diverse and stunning ecosystems, from the granite slabs of the Sierra to the grassy marshes of the California Delta, and for thousands of years has been the Ancestral Homeland of the Nisenan Tribe.

 Despite its importance and beauty, the Yuba River is a place that has been, and continues to be, deeply impacted by the Anthropocene age.
 From the collapse of the salmon to the ecocide wrought by California’s Gold Rush, the Yuba has a complex history that continues to evolve just like the river itself.